-Occupational Work Experience in Environmental Control Technology
+Work Experience in Environmental Control Technology

-1-4 units, 3.43-17.15 hours laboratory (GR) Course study under this section may be repeated three times.
+1 - 4 units, 3 - 12 hours lab, (GR) Acceptable for Credit: CSU Course study under this section may be repeated sixteen times.

 Supervised employment providing opportunities in environmental control technology or a related field: Develop desirable work habits, become a productive, responsible individual, and extend education experience with on the job training.
-Students may reenroll for a maximum of 16 units for occupational or a combination of general and occupational work experience education (including Regular and Alternate Plan and General/Occupational/Apprentice Work Experience).
+A maximum of 14 units may be earned during one enrollment period.
 0946.00